Plan Your Visit

 Only seeing the top half of someone’s face.
-Like everywhere else in the city, face coverings over your nose and mouth are required for everyone (face shields without masks are not sufficient).
-If you’re unable to wear a face covering (e.g., a mask), we regret that in order to ensure the safety of our staff and visitors, we’ll be unable to accommodate your entry at this time.
+Like everywhere else in the city, a mask that covers your nose and mouth is required for everyone (face shields without masks, and bandanas, scarves, or buffs, are not sufficient).
+Masks with valves or other openings are not permitted.
+If you’re unable to wear a mask, we regret that in order to ensure the safety of our staff and visitors, we’ll be unable to accommodate your entry at this time.
 We look forward to welcoming you back when these protocols are no longer necessary.

 A (relatively) touchless experience.
 While we hope to touch your heart and mind, we don’t want you to have to touch lots of surfaces.
 All shared interactive resources have been removed from our galleries, including headphones, touchable screens like iPads, and shared drawing and feedback opportunities.
 Anything that still requires contact, like doors and handrails, is being cleaned regularly.